Frequently Asked Questions - FAQ

 Yes, but you cannot drive a Class A if you just have a B license.

-We now require the DOT health card for our students.
-The Federal Motor Carrier Safety Administration has implemented new rules that require proof of a valid health card when applying for or renewing a CDL license otherwise your license is restricted.
+Yes, we now require the DOT health card for our students.
+The Federal Motor Carrier Safety Administration has implemented new rules that require proof of a valid health card when applying for or renewing a CDL license.

 You do not need a health card to start training but we will send you off for a physical on the first Monday afternoon of your training.
 You can obtain your DOT in advance of starting training.
 You can schedule your DOT Physical HERE.